magefile/mage/README.md

 Any exported function that has no arguments and either no return values or a single error value is considered a mage target.
 If the function has an error return, errors returned from the function will print to stdout and cause the magefile to exit with an exit code of 1.
+Any functions that do not fit this pattern are not considered targets by mage.

 Comments on the target function will become documentation accessible by running `mage -l` which will list all the build targets in this directory with the first sentence from their docs, or `mage -h <target>` which will show the full comment from the docs on the function.

 ## Full Example